vedi/knowledge-base/src/documents/android/profile/Profile_GettingStarted.html.md

 Facebook is supported out-of-the-box, you just have to follow the next steps to make it work:

-1. From the downloaded zip, Add the following jars to your project.
+1. After running `build_all.sh` script add the following jars to your project.

 	- `AndroidProfileFacebook.jar`
 	- `simple-fb-4.0.3.jar`